MOFA: Modular Factorial Design for Hyperparameter Optimization: Modular Factorial Design for Hyperparameter Optimization

-Different from model-based methods that learn a parametric model and update it based on previous experiences, the hyperparameter configurations sampled by OLH are completely independent without the influence of the time sequence, so they can be evaluated fully in parallel.
-We do not do extra experiments in a specific parallel platform, but theoretically analysis the parallelization in Sec.~\ref{sec: discussions}.
+Different from model-based methods that learn a parametric model and update it based on previous experiences, the hyperparameter configurations sampled by OLH can be evaluated in parallel.
+In practice, we evaluate different hyperparameter configurations asynchronously on multiple workers.
+We analyze the parallelization in Sec.~\ref{sec: discussions}.